American Alliance of Museums

 Established in 1976, we're located at the heart of the historic Horseshoe on the University of South Carolina's campus.
 Our collections date back to 1801 and provide insight into the history of the university and the community, culture, and environment of the American South.

-McKissick Museum is accredited by the American Association of Museums, operating within their guidelines for the proper care and safekeeping of these historical artifacts.
+McKissick Museum is accredited by the American Alliance of Museums, operating within their guidelines for the proper care and safekeeping of these historical artifacts.

 The Museum has an Advisory Council consisting of university and community members dedicated to the welfare and promotion of McKissick's endeavors.